infomindgithub/ExData_Plotting1/README.md

 ## Summary

 * The solutions follow the instructions in the original README.md that was in the fork/clone repo
-* The following PNG plots and associated R scripts are in the repo.
+* The following PNG plots and associated R scripts shown in parentheses below are in the repo.

 	+ plot1.png (plot1.R)
 	+ plot2.png (plot2.R)